katrinleinweber/v0dro.github.io/source/_posts/2014-12-14-solving-systems-of-linear-equations-in-ruby.markdown

 \end{align}
 $$

-Looking at the above equations its easy to see how backward substitution can be used to solve for unknown quantities when given a upper triangular matrix of co-efficients, by starting at the lowermost varible and gradually moving upward.
+Looking at the above equations its easy to see how backward substitution can be used to solve for unknown quantities when given a upper triangular matrix of co-efficients, by starting at the lowermost variable and gradually moving upward.

 Now that the methodology behind solving sets of linear equations is clear, lets consider a set of 3 linear equations and 3 unknowns and compute the values of the unknown quantities using the nmatrix #solve method.